felixrieseberg/xplat/README.md

 * [PhantomJS](http://phantomjs.org/)

 #### Running / Development
-To run a small dev server with autoreload, simply execute `ember nw`.
+To run a small development server with autoreload, simply execute `ember nw`.
 Since we're running Node and UI JavaScript on the same thread, running `ember serve` alone won't suffice.

 #### Running Tests
 All tests suites can be run with `npm test`.